wso2/kubernetes-apim/pattern-1/README.md

 # Kubernetes Resources for deployment of WSO2 API Manager with WSO2 API Manager Analytics

-Core Kubernetes resources for a WSO2 API Manager deployment pattern 1.
+Core Kubernetes resources for WSO2 API Manager deployment pattern 1.
 This consists of a scalable deployment of WSO2 API Manager with WSO2 API Manager Analytics support.

 ![WSO2 API Manager deployment with WSO2 API Manager Analytics support](pattern-1.png)